redifo/ci_pp1/README.md

 The site is deployed using GitHub Pages: https://redifo.github.io/ci_pp1/

+To Deploy the site using GitHub Pages follow these steps:

+1. Log in or sign up on GitHub.
+2. Navigate to the project repository at [redifo/ci_pp1](https://github.com/redifo/ci_pp1)
+3. Click on the "Settings" button.
+4. Choose "Pages" from the left-hand menu.
+5. In the source dropdown, select the main branch and click "Save."
+6. Your site is now deployed, but please note that it might take a few minutes before it becomes live.

+### Local Development

+#### How to Fork

+To fork the repository:

+1. Log in or sign up on GitHub.
+2. Visit the project repository at  [redifo/ci_pp1](https://github.com/redifo/ci_pp1)
+3. Click the "Fork" button in the top right corner.

+#### How to Clone

+To clone the repository:

+1. Log in or sign up on GitHub.
+2. Go to the project repository at [redifo/ci_pp1](https://github.com/redifo/ci_pp1)
+3. Click on the "Code" button, choose whether to clone with HTTPS, SSH, or GitHub CLI, and copy the provided link.
+4. Open the terminal in your code editor, navigate to the desired location for the cloned directory.
+5. Type 'git clone' in the terminal and paste the link from step 3.
+Press enter.

 ## Testing

 Please refer to [TESTING.md](TESTING.md) file for all testing carried out.

+### Bugs

+During development the click to reveal function was tried to be implemented using only css. the chekbox method was tried to be used but the label for the checkbox needed to be a div ad that caused errors in the html validator. also the code was sometimes working for some boxes but not for all boxes, therefore javascript was used to implement that method. other small issues was faced during development but nothing important that can be mentioned within this bugs title.

 ## Credits